awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-folder.md

 1. The following command uploads a `dag_def.py` file to a `dags` folder\.

    ```
-   aws s3 cp dag_def.py s3://your-s3-bucket-any-name/dags/
+   aws s3 cp dag_def.py s3://YOUR_S3_BUCKET_NAME/dags/
    ```

-   If a folder named `dags` does not already exist on your Amazon S3 bucket, this command creates the folder and uploads the file named `dag_def.py` to the folder\.
+   If a folder named `dags` does not already exist on your Amazon S3 bucket, this command creates the `dags` folder and uploads the file named `dag_def.py` to the new folder\.

 ### Using the Amazon S3 console<a name="configuring-dag-folder-console"></a>